hakanson/presentations/README.md

 Instead of storing the Todo list as plaintext in localStorage, this “secure” TodoMVC implementation encrypts Todos using a password derived key.
 The PBKDF2 algorithm is used for the deriveKey operation, with getRandomValues generating a cryptographically random salt.
 The importKey method sets up usage of AES-CBC for both encrypt and decrypt operations.
 The final solution helps address item “A6-Sensitive Data Exposure” from the OWASP Top 10.

-With the Web Cryptography API being a recommendation in 2014, the Q&A time will likely include browser implementations and limitations, and whether JavaScript cryptography adds any value.
+With the Web Cryptography API being a recommendation in 2014, any Q&A time will likely include browser implementations and limitations, and whether JavaScript cryptography adds any value.

-* under development
+* Thomson Reuters Eagan Technology Unconference (5 September 2014)
+* jQuery Conference (12-13 September 2014)

 ### Make your own *Print & Play* card game using SVG and JavaScript

 Want to leverage your creativity, love of board games, and web platform experience to do something different?
 Turn your imagination into a Print & Play card game using only a modern web browser, color printer and text editor.